 Now, repeat this process with the other torsion spring.

 Begin this part of the job by sliding the drum onto the shaft.
 Now, make the set screws finger-tight in their original indentations.

 Next, attempt to turn the drum on the shaft.
 If the set screws are correctly finger-tight in the original grooves, the drum should not turn.

 If all’s well, slide the end of the shaft on the end bearing plate.
-Now, tighten the set screws 1/4 to 1/2 turns past where you finger-tightened them.
+Now, tighten the set screws 1/4 to 1/2 and turn past where you finger-tightened them.

 Now, you can pull down the drum to tighten the cable around the outer, raised drum groove.
 Next, twist the garage door shaft to tighten the cable on the drum.